January 12, 2025

 Pothos as a Natural Décor Element

-• Minimalist Spaces: Use a single trailing vine in a sleek hanging pot.
+• Minimalist Spaces: Use a single trailing vine in a hanging pot.

 • Bohemian Décor: Pair them with macramé hangers and wooden shelves.

-• Industrial Style: Place them in metal or concrete pots for a modern twist.
+• Industrial Style: Put them in metal or concrete pots.

 Educational Opportunities for Kids